In WordFly you can browse to a list file (CSV, pipe-delimited, or tab-delimited file) on your desktop and import it.

-- Your CSV file name should not contain any special characters.
-Learn more.
+- Your CSV file name should not contain any spaces or special characters.

 1. Go to Subscribers > Lists

-4. Select your file for import and click I'm done.
+5. Select your file for import and click I'm Done

-4. Map your list fields to Data Fields that exist in WordFly.
-Click I’m done when you are finished.
+6. Map your list fields to Data Fields that exist in WordFly.
+Click I’m Done.

-IMPORTANT: List mapping is critical if you plan to use data fields in your email template for personalization.
+- List mapping is critical if you plan to use data fields in your email for personalization.
 Learn more.

 - To map your fields select Change on the far right.
 In the middle column called WordFly Fields select the appropriate data field from the drop-down that matches Your Fields data.